duonlabs/apogee/docs/data.md

 ## Validation

 We will implement a validation pipeline to ensure that there is no look-ahead bias in the data.
 We will divide the data into training and validation splits with a predefined cutoff timestamp.

+## Q&A

+### How do you handle missing data?
+We consider that missing data is data.
+We will represent missing data with NaNs.
+The model will learn to handle missing data by itself.
+We hope that missing data will allow the model to unveil some patterns that are specific to post-downtime periods.

+### Why not classical time series preprocessing with normalization and why bytes?
+Classical time series preprocessing involves normalization, differencing, and other techniques to make the data ingestible by the model.
+However, these techniques complexify the preprocessing pipeline, delete the scale information, can introduce look-ahead bias, and are not suited for autoregressive models.
+We choose to use the raw bytes of the data to avoid these issues and to allow the model to learn the scale information by itself.
+We hope that certain behaviors are specific to low price assets and others to high price assets so that the model can learn to differentiate them.
+Furthermore, using bytes allows us to handle NaNs and infs for free.